 Take advantage of Windows 8 apps

 Windows 8 comes included with several apps to help you get the most from your computer.
-Below are just a few of the included apps.
+Below are some of them.

 Microsoft touts the People feature in Windows 8 because they understand how many people are using social networks today.
-In the People feature you'll be able to connect your Windows computer to all the major social networks including Facebook, LinkedIn, and Twitter.
-Once connected, you can pin the people app and monitor your social network (as shown below), use People in Search to find people, and get an overview of what is happening in all your social networks.
+In the People feature, you'll be able to connect your Windows computer to all the major social networks including Facebook, LinkedIn, and Twitter.
+Once connected, you can pin the people app and monitor your social network (as shown below).
+You may then use "People" in the Search interface to find people.
+You may also choose to see an overview of what is happening in all your social networks.

-The Reader app will give you PDF support right out of the box.
+The Reader app gives you PDF (Portable Document Format) support right out of the box.

 Take advantage of the Windows Store and install one or more of the thousands of available apps designed for Windows 8.
 The Store is found in the Start screen, or use Search to search the Store app for any apps that you are trying to find.

 Windows 8 is the biggest change to Microsoft Windows since the introduction of Windows 95, which was released in 1995.
 Since so many people have grown up with Windows, it can be difficult to transition to a new way of doing things.
 Below, is a short list of the most common questions previous Windows users have.